malith-perera/EC/README.md

 >*Student_Append (stl, st2);*

-As Student_Append function above just using this few lines of code now,
+As Student_Append function above just using this few lines of code you now have,

 - Student_Insert
 - Student_Replace
 - Student_Sort
 - Student_Delete

-and many other functions related with list are freely available for you.
+and many other functions related with lists are freely available for you.
 You just need to use them.

 ![Logo, Extended C logo ](share/icons/ec96.png)